screenprint from Trove digitized newspaper collection

 Above picture may not be very clear, but then, it is a reprint from an old english journal, the Examiner, that in its edition of december 30th 1936 had this picture and a note about a "fairy tale cottage in Lancashire".

-J.T.
-Halstead (1866-1940) was a mill operative in Rochdale, who in 1936 at age 70 began decorating the exterior of his house with broken pottery, shells, figurines, a plate in memory of his deceased dog and various smaller items (teapots, light bulbs etc).
+In 1936 at age 70 he began to decorate the exterior of his house with broken pottery, shells, figurines, a plate in memory of his deceased dog and various smaller items (teapots, light bulbs etc).

 British Pathé has a short video (0'47") adapted from a news item filmed in 1937, showing Halstead at work.

-The decorations have not passed the test of time and belong to the realm of history, since after Halstead died in 1940, according to a short entry on Wikiwand, the property was sold and the new owners removed the decorations.
+The decorations have not passed the test of time and belong to the realm of history .
+After Halstead died in 1940, according to a short entry on Wikiwand, the property was sold and the new owners removed the decorations.

 Rochdale, greater Manchester, North West England, UK